uon-team/core/README.md

 ### Providers

 Declaring a list of providers make them available to the dependency injector.
-Unlike @angular, providers declared in any imported module makes them available in the root injector (application-wide).

 Providers are referenced my their token.
 A token can be any comparable value; however, for code minification purposes, we recommend using either an InjectionToken or a type (class).